mobizt/FirebaseClient/README.md

 The `FirebaseApp` class object  (aka authentication task handler) does those processes and provides the tokens for Firebase/Google Cloud REST API requests.

-To initialize the authentication task handler, use `FirebaseApp::initializeApp` or `initializeApp` which the functions parameters are included the following.
+To initialize the authentication task handler, use `Firebase.initializeApp` or `initializeApp` which the functions parameters are included the following.

 ```cpp
 initializeApp(<AsyncClientClass>, <FirebaseApp>, <user_auth_data>, <AsyncResult>);